iRace by Tower

 Agile To Boot

 One of the advantages of the iRace is that it can be used in a variety of water conditions.
-In clear waters, it can go fast; in choppy waters, you can manoeuvre the board with little effort.
+In clear waters, it can go fast; in choppy waters, you can maneuver the board with little effort.
 It is kind of versatile enough for you take it out for a ride on the lake or the ocean.

 A Good Paddle